Advanced Fertility Center of Chicago

 Chromosomal Problems in Aging Eggs

 Many studies have documented the increased rate of chromosomal abnormalities in women of advanced reproductive age.
-The graph below shows the rate of chromosomally abnormal IVF eggs by female age (approximate and compiled from several studies).
+The graph below shows the rate of chromosomally abnormal IVF eggs by female age (compiled from several studies).

 IVF egg aneuploid rate